dsriseah/cursys/README.md

-# Cursys
+# CURSYS
+_experimental ursys clone made with cursor ai_

 A Node.js TypeScript application with HTTP server and WebSocket support, built with Parcel.
+Designed to be both a standalone application and installable as a library.

 ## Prerequisites